ianzhao05/textshot/README.md

 ### Examples

-- Basic usage: `python textshot.py` opens an overlay where a rectangle can be drawn around the text to be copied.
+- Basic usage: `textshot` opens an overlay where a rectangle can be drawn around the text to be copied.

-- Alternate languages: `python textshot.py eng+fra` specifies use of English as the primary language and French as the secondary language.
+- Alternate languages: `textshot eng+fra` specifies use of English as the primary language and French as the secondary language.
 Make sure that the appropriate data files for Tesseract are installed for other languages.
 A list of all supported languages can be found [here](https://github.com/tesseract-ocr/tesseract/blob/master/doc/tesseract.1.asc#languages-and-scripts).

-- Continuously copy text content: `python textshot.py --interval 200` draw a rectangle at a screen region then copy text from it every 200ms.
+- Continuously copy text content: `textshot --interval 200` draw a rectangle at a screen region then copy text from it every 200ms.

 ### Hotkeys

 It is recommended to attach a global hotkey to this tool, so you can run it without opening a console and typing in the command.

 On **Windows**, one can accomplish this by using an [AutoHotkey](https://www.autohotkey.com/) script; `textshot.ahk` contains a sample AHK script that can be used.

 On **Ubuntu**, open the Keyboard Settings, which shows you all the Gnome shortcuts.
 At the bottom there is a `+` button to add your own shortcuts.
-Click it and set the command to `/usr/bin/python3 <path-to-textshot.py>`.
-In case you are using a virtual environment, the `python3` path above should point to the environment's `python3` instead of the global `python3`.
+Click it and set the command to `textshot`.
+In case you are using a virtual environment, the `textshot` path above should point to the environment's `textshot`.

 The process on other operating systems can be found by searching how to run a shell command with a keyboard shortcut.

 ## Installation